accounting automation

 By keeping track of what moves quickly and what doesn't, it's easier to make adjustments so that you don't sell out of popular items or hold onto too much inventory.
 Project planners like a Gantt chart can be a great way to keep track of inventory and help allocate resources.

-3. Review accounts receivable
+3. Review Accounts Receivable

 The end of the month is the perfect time to review all invoices and understand the balance of aged receivables.
 Make sure to send email reminders to customers who are yet to pay by the invoice due date, or you can also call customers directly for an update.